Haskar/Star-Citizen-Controller/README.md

    third line declares the place on the page where the button should be.
 There are 4 rows and 7 columns available. fourth line is to ingrement the trigger-number.
 At the beginning of every page I declare the trigger a specific number.
 In case I f*** up in the code I would not have to assign every button again... just max.
 28. first frame starts with button 30 to have a little bit of spare buttons in case I want to ..
 I don't know why actually.

-   BUttons used to change between pages:
+   And Buttons used to change between pages:
    ```
    i_general_ui_settings = resize_image("general-ui-settings.png", i_width, i_height)
    button_Settings=tkinter.Button(frame_name, text="", image=i_general_ui_settings, compound="center", command=lambda:raise_frame(frame_Settings), font=(b_font, b_font_size,     b_font_type), width=b_width, height=b_height, foreground=b_c_text, activeforeground=b_c_text, background=b_c_bg, activebackground=b_c_bg, border=b_b, highlightthickness=b_hl_t)